abdimk/Django-Shop/README.md

 - **Serializers**: Serializer for the models and nested serializers added
 - **Class Based Views**:Included both function based views and class based views
 - **Silk Request Monitoring**:Include silk for request monitoring
+- **Permisions and Testing Permissions**:To check and give response for unauthenticated request